matsen/ai-at-hhmi/expanded/examples-500-words.md

 ## DASMs for antibodies

-I have already seen how DASMs provide much better prediction of functional properties in the zero-shot (i.e. no labeled training data) setting (Table 1).
+We have already shown how DASMs provide much better prediction of functional properties in the zero-shot (i.e. no labeled training data) setting (Table 1).
 With our training data having no antigen labels, the model's ability to predict binding is a welcome surprise.

 As a next step, fine-tuning on antigen-specific data will reveal the landscape of binders in greater resolution.